mullinv/general_scripts/README.md

 SNP_ANGSD_LowCov_SanityCheck.py

-A script to ensure that the haploid allele call that has been called by ANGSD (-doHaploCall) is one of two known alleles (provided by a BIM file).
+A script to ensure that the haploid allele that has been called by ANGSD (-doHaploCall) is one of two known alleles (provided by a BIM file).
 The output includes a filtered .haplo.gz file and a file containing the removed positions.

 Note its written in python2